fudgebucket27/FudgeyFaucetApiMessageProcessor/README.md

     "Exchange": "0x0BABA1Ad5bE3a5C0a66E7ac838a129Bf948f1eA4", //Loopring Exchange address,
     "MMorGMEPrivateKey": "", //Private key from metamask or gamestop wallet.
 DO NOT SHARE THIS AT ALL.
-    "AzureServiceBusConnectionString": "", //Service Bus connection, DO NOT SHARE THIS AT ALL "AzureSqlConnectionString": "" //Sql Connectionm DO NOT SHARE THIS AT ALL }
+    "AzureServiceBusConnectionString": "", //Service Bus connection, DO NOT SHARE THIS AT ALL "AzureSqlConnectionString": "" //Sql Connection DO NOT SHARE THIS AT ALL }
 }
 ```